 The deeper parts of the Scala “swimming pool” are sometimes fun to explore, but can be scary at first.
 Once comfortable with the simpler part, your Java team can consider taking advantage of advanced features and going further in a purely functional direction.

 This report gives you what you need to know about experimenting with Scala programming in your Java team – a 15-page exclusive interview with Martin Odersky, another 15 pages of analysis, code, tips and tricks, including commentary from Josh Suereth, Scala expert and author.
-We also cover the following parts of the Scala ecosystem:

 - SBT – Simple Build Tool